ErwanBarbedor/Plume_-_TextEngine/readme.md

 Plume requires Lua to run.
 It has been tested with Lua versions 5.x and LuaJIT.
 Clone or download the repository.

-Write the following in a file `input.plume` inside the `plume` folder (or just add this folder to path):
+Write the following in a file `input.plume` inside the `plume` folder:

 ```plume
 \def table[x] {